matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: Run `test/docs.sh` to test the documentation._

 See [below](#documentation) for more info on the documentation build process.
 In addition to building the documentation, the `test/docs.sh` shell script uses Sphinx's [`doctest`](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) builder to ensure the documented output of usage examples is accurate.
+Note that the `README.md` file's ` ```python` code sections are transformed into `{doctest}` directives by `docs/source/conf.py` during the documentation build process.
+This allows the `README.md` to render code with syntax highlighting on Github & PyPI while still ensuring accuracy using `doctest`.

 ## Documentation